ekeilty17/ekeilty17.github.io/_posts/trigonometry-series/2022-08-02-intuition-of-trig-functions.md

 A **tangent** intersects the circumference of a circle at one point.
 A **chord** is a line segment whose endpoints both lie on the circumference of the circle.
 A **secant** is the extension of a chord.

 Now, hopefully, the names of the rest of the trigonometric functions are clear.
-"Sine" and "cosine" are both half-chords of the circle (which is ultimately the origin of their confused etymology).
+"Sine" and "Cosine" are both half-chords of the circle (which is ultimately the origin of their confused etymology).
 "Secant" and "Cosecant" are both half-secants of the circle.
-Finally, "Tangent" and "cotangent" are both half-tangents of the circle.
+Finally, "Tangent" and "Cotangent" are both half-tangents of the circle.

 Also notice that $$\{ \sin \theta, \sec \theta, \tan \theta \}$$ and $$\{\cos \theta, \csc \theta, \cot \theta \}$$ are duals of each other.
 You will see in the identities of later posts, there is always a symmetry between these functions, which is a direct result of the symmetry of their geometry.